Complications of Acute Coronary Syndromes

 A ventricular aneurysm may be suspected when paradoxical precordial movements are seen or felt, ECG shows persistent ST-segment elevation, and chest x-ray shows a characteristic bulge of the cardiac shadow.
 Because these findings are not diagnostic of an aneurysm, echocardiography is done to confirm the diagnosis and determine whether a thrombus is present.

 Surgical excision may be indicated when left ventricular failure or arrhythmia persists.
-Early revascularization and probably the use of ACE inhibitors during acute myocardial infarction modify left ventricular remodeling and have reduced the incidence of aneurysm.
+Early revascularization and probably the use of angiotensin-converting enzyme (ACE) inhibitors during acute myocardial infarction modify left ventricular remodeling and have reduced the incidence of aneurysm.

 Pseudoaneurysm is incomplete rupture of the free left ventricular wall; it is limited by the pericardium.
 Pseudoaneurysms may be large, contributing to heart failure, almost always contain a thrombus, and often rupture completely.
 They are repaired surgically.